paulwongkwan/MarkSixGenerator/README.md

 # MarkSixGenerator

-Android Random Number generator written by Kotlin only Numbers are get from Random.org, true random number
+Android Random Number generator written by Kotlin only<br>
+Numbers are get from Random.org, true random number